-(Amended by Ordinance No. 187150, effective July 1, 2016.)
-The Director may adopt regulations to implement the provisions of this chapter.
+The Director of the Bureau of Parks and Recreation may adopt regulations to implement the provisions of this chapter.

 17.13.160 Amendment of the Parks and Recreation SDC-CIP List.

 (Amended by Ordinance No. 181669, effective January 1, 2009.)
 The City Council may, by resolution, amend its Parks and recreation SDC-CIP list as set forth in the SDC Methodology Report, from time to time to add or remove projects the City deems appropriate.
 The Administrator may, at any time, change the timing and sequence for completion of projects included in the Parks and Recreation SDC-CIP list.